Kitadaitōjima

 Kitadaitōjima (北大東島), also spelled as Kita Daitō, Kita-Daitō-shima, and Kitadaitō, is the northernmost island in the Daitō Islands group, located in the Philippine Sea southeast of Okinawa, Japan.
 It is administered as part of the village of Kitadaitō, Shimajiri District, Okinawa.
-The island is entirely cultivated for agriculture, although it lacks freshwater sources.
+The island is entirely cultivated for agriculture.
 The island has no beaches but has a fishing harbor, three ferry docks and an airport (Kitadaito Airport) (airport code "KTD") for local flights.

 Geography

 Kitadaitōjima is a relatively isolated coralline island, located approximately 9 km north of Minamidaitōjima, the largest island of the archipelago, and 360 km from Naha, Okinawa.
 As with the other islands in the archipelago, Kitadaitōjima is an uplifted coral atoll with a steep coastal cliff of limestone (the former fringing coral reef of the island), and a depressed center (the former lagoon of the island).
 The island is roughly oval in shape, with a circumference of about 13.52 km, length of 4.85 km and an area of 11.94 sqkm.
 The highest point is 74 m above sea level.
+The interior of the island contains a few small freshwater ponds.

 The 660 (as of June 1, 2013) inhabitants live in a village in the center of the island.